David-Parry/spring-agent-sdk/CONTRIBUTING.md

 3. Search existing GitHub issues
 4. Open a new GitHub discussion

-Thank you for contributing to Command SDK! 🚀
+Thank you for contributing to Agent SDK! 🚀